 Here are a few reasons why:

-- Google cares for its user experience and Blackhat SEO creates an awful user experience, so naturally they would want to avoid it
+- Google cares for its user experience, and Blackhat SEO creates an awful user experience, so naturally, they would want to avoid it

 Here are the most common practices that are considered Blackhat SEO:

 The Sly-Approach Keyword Stuffing: As the name suggests, keyword stuffing is when websites try to fill in their content with unnecessary keywords to prove to the search engines that their website is relevant.
-This is evident on pages and websites where the content hardly makes sense but keywords are used repeatedly.
+This is evident on pages and websites where the content hardly makes sense, but keywords are used repeatedly.

 The (Behind the) Doorway Page: These pages act as “secret passages” to the target page or website.
-They funnel traffic from search engines without adding any meaningful content to the site.
+They funnel traffic from search engines without adding meaningful content to the site.

-The URL Redirect Trick: This last tactic is where sites use URL redirects to trick online users and search engines into reaching entirely different content than what they are looking for.
+The URL Redirect Trick: This last tactic is where sites use URL redirects to trick online users and search engines into reaching entirely different content than they are looking for.